 Displays of arrogant ignorance

 Every Christmas season, two skyscrapers in Oklahoma City turn on lights on their facades that form Christian crosses.
 Unfortunately, they serve as large beacons of ignorance and bigotry in Oklahoma.
 Notice that the new tallest Devon Tower, a global company, has no religious symbols among its elaborate Christmas decorations.
 A few concerns:

 Irreverent: WWJD?
 Jesus would likely be disgusted by the showy display.
 He taught his followers to share one's faith, but in a more respectful manner.
 As is too often the case, Christians don't act very Christ-like.

 Inappropriate: The cross is a symbol of the crucifixion - a terrible painful instrument of torture and death.
 Not very appropriate for the season of Santa, toys, carols, and shopping.
 The cross is more closely associated with the holiday of Easter and Christ's death and resurrection, not Christmas, which is more about birth and joy.
-Even intelligent Bible-believing Christians acknowledge that the crosses do not conform to the teachings of Jesus Christ and send an inappropriate message to non-Christians.
+Even some intelligent Bible-believing Christians acknowledge that the crosses do not conform to the teachings of Jesus Christ and send an inappropriate message to non-Christians.

 Arrogant: There are likely many non-Christians that work in those buildings.
 There are hundreds of thousands of non-Christians in the metro area that these crosses shine over.